PROFESSIONAL NETWORKING – ONE RULE TO FOLLOW

 Consequently, now using this new networking rule, you will have started your journey to becoming a great storyteller.

-Step 2.
-Since your focus is on business networking, you need to craft a story.
+Critical Networking Rule Step 2: Since your focus is on business networking, you need to craft a story.
 But the story is not about you.
 Instead, it is a story about a person similar to those you will share your account with.
 Remember, most people like and want to be around a particular person because of “how that other person makes them feel.”
 So your task is to use a story that will make the people you engage with feel “positively” about themselves.
 You can create this positive feeling in many different ways.
 For example, you can craft a story that will make those that you meet:

 - Remember a happy event